ralfw/TDDaiymiByExample/Examples/RPN Desktop Calculator.md

 ![](images/rpn_calc_sysenv.jpeg)

 #### Model
-It´s seems naturally to model the calculation logic as an actor instead of an action.
+It seems natural to model the calculation logic as an actor instead of an action.
 It´s clearly stateful and can be thought of to represent a hardware device:

 ![](images/rpn_calc_flow.jpeg)